abenori/TeX2img/README.md

 * Since the internal character code is Unicode, you can use the characters outside of Shift_JIS encoding through "uplatex", "lualatex", etc. To achieve it, please choose "UTF-8" or "no (input UTF-8)" for the character encoding.

-* If TeX2img guesses that the LaTeX program generates PDF file directly, TeX2img skips DVI driver.
+* If TeX2img guesses that the LaTeX program generates a PDF file directly, TeX2img skips DVI driver.
-* You can specify not only "dvipdfmx" but also "dvips" for `/dvidriver` because TeX2img converts PostScript to PDF via Ghostscript, if TeX2img guesses that the DVI driver generates a PostScript file.
+* You can specify not only "dvipdfmx" but also "dvips" for DVI driver because TeX2img converts PostScript to PDF via Ghostscript, if TeX2img guesses that the DVI driver generates a PostScript file.

 * If you drag and drop the generated file to TeX2img (or [File(F)] -> [Import(O)]), the source file is restored.
+(This function can be turned off from [Tools(T)] -> [Options...(O)].)

 ## Options
 The following are the options for TeX2img.exe or TeX2imgc.exe.